Learn how to build a good deer fence. Includes a review of different options for deer fencing, with pros and cons for each.

 - They are also more expensive.

-- You need to use treated lumber to make sure your fencing lasts more than a few years.
+- You need to use treated lumber to make sure your fencing lasts.

 We ended up choosing metal fence posts because we are going to be changing the size of our garden as we build up soil and buy more fruit trees.
 In fact, we’ve already moved our deer fence twice, and it’s great to be able to reuse our posts.

 - Quick and easy to install.
 All you need is a ladder and a post-pounder.

 - It can even be installed on rocky ground.

 - Less expensive than wood

 - Typical fence posts aren’t the most attractive.

 - Existing Structures are free and easy to use.
 However, unless you have a very small garden, you’ll probably need some posts.